Israel and Hamas agree to extend truce for two more days, and to free more hostages and prisoners

 But Israel says it remains committed to crushing Hamas' military capabilities and ending its 16-year rule over Gaza after its Oct.
 7 attack into southern Israel.
 That would likely mean expanding a ground offensive from devastated northern Gaza to the south, where hundreds of thousands of Palestinians have crammed into United Nations shelters, and where dire conditions persist despite the increased delivery of aid under the truce.

-Israel will resume its operations with “full force” as soon as the current deal expires if Hamas does not agree to further hostage releases, with the goal of eliminating the group and freeing the rest of the captives, government spokesperson Eylon Levy told reporters on Monday.
+Israel will resume its operations with “full force” as soon as the current deal expires if Hamas does not agree to further hostage releases, government spokesperson Eylon Levy told reporters on Monday.
+Israel has said that, in addition to dismantling Hamas. freeing the rest of the captives is a top priority.

 So far, 58 hostages have been released during the current truce, including 39 Israelis.
-Before the truce, four hostages were freed, another rescued and two were found dead inside Gaza.
+Before the truce, four hostages were freed, another was rescued and two were found dead inside Gaza.
+Israel has released 117 Palestinians from prison since the truce began.

 "We can get all hostages back home.
 We have to keep pushing," two relatives of Abigail Edan, a 4-year-old girl and dual Israeli-American citizen who was released Sunday, said in a statement.

 Hamas and other militants could still be holding up to 175 hostages, enough to potentially extend the cease-fire for two and a half weeks.
-But those include a number of soldiers, and the militants are likely to make much greater demands for their release.
+But those include a number of soldiers, and Hamas is likely to make much greater demands for their release.

 A THIRD RELEASE OF HOSTAGES AND PRISONERS